marcingolenia/mcode/src/pages/blog/2020-03-29-competence_track_lookback.md

 * You may find out that someone learned something important and it will be extremly useful to spread this knowledge to improve <a href="https://en.wikipedia.org/wiki/Bus_factor" target="_blank">bus factor</a>.
 * You may find out that you and some of your teammates have similar interests.
 For example if there are 2 persons in the team that wants to learn kubernetess maybe it's worth to pair find some good points and convience the rest to invest some time in the research and do it!
 Learn by doing it and get paid for it.

 Finally I can imagine that the workshop can be total disaster in one case - no one learns nothing and no one wants to.
-You should notice this without the workshop and listen to me: It's not the workshop to be a distater, it's the team.
-Coac
+You should notice this without the workshop but to be honest with you - It's not the workshop to be a distater, it's the team.

 ## Summary
 I hope you will enjoy the workshop with your team and that you will come into some "A-ha!" moments.
 Feel free to modify it - If you have some nice suggestion reach me via the contact form!
-I am looking forward to my home-grown workshop.
+I am looking forward to improve my home-grown workshop.